Service Level Agreements Explained: How to Write One

 • Redressing outlines the payment or compensation a customer should receive in case a service provider is unable to fully meet the obligations set in an SLA.

-• Security lays out all security measures, including data security, IT security, and nondisclosure agreements, a service provider will use while fulfilling its obligations.
+• Security lays out all security measures, including data security, IT security, and nondisclosure agreements, that a service provider will use while fulfilling its obligations.

 • Risk management and disaster recovery shares processes and practices a service provider will follow during the active duration of an SLA.

-• Periodic process review defines the key performance indicators both parties will regularly review before making any necessary changes to the SLA.
+• Periodic process review defines the key performance indicators that both parties will regularly review before making any necessary changes to the SLA.

 • Termination lays out the circumstances under which either party can terminate an SLA.
 Both parties are required to share a notice period after which they may terminate the SLA.

-How to write an SLA
+How to write an SLA step‑by‑step

-Writing an SLA involves five stages: defining the scope of service, verifying service levels, setting performance metrics, preparing the SLA document, and reviewing SLA with all relevant stakeholders.
+Writing an SLA involves five stages: defining the scope of service, verifying service levels, setting performance metrics, preparing the SLA document, and reviewing the SLA with all relevant stakeholders.

 1. Define the scope of service